jjustinyyang/cse15l-lab-reports/report5/lab-report-5.md

 While `m` stands for `modified`, we can use `a` for `accessed` or `c` for `created`.

 - example 1: `find -mtime -1`

+I want to find all the files modified during the past 1 day.
+Since I clone the repo today, all the files should show up as they were modified same day as today.
+A lot of files...

 ```
 .